ericfortis/mockaton/README.md

 ## `Config.extraHeaders`
 They are applied last, right before ending the response.
 In other words, they can overwrite the `Content-Type`.
-The header name goes in even-numbered indices.
+The header name goes in even indices.

 ```js
 Config.extraHeaders = [